Don’t go for second best!

 - All skin doctors/dermatologists are not created equal.
 If you have a specific skin type or skin concern, make sure to ask your prospective doctor if he or she can confidently deal with that particular treatment.
 The ethical one will tell you the truth and to the point.

 - Remember a 4 year of paid apprenticeship post graduate training does not give the skin cancer doctor/dermatologist the skills/expertise to do everything!
 This is not a TV show.
 Just ring and ask.
 The ethical receptionist will often guide you.
 The best receptionist will tell you straight if the doctor was no good ( but will probably get the sack 🙂

 - Generally ” Excellent diagnostic and surgical skill are strong predictors of successful outcomes and associated with lower rates of re-operation, re-admission, and return visits. “

 - Doctors who are dexterous and skillful with hand-eye-coordination have lower complication rate. e.g- bleeding, poor wound healing etc…

-- As a general rule newly graduated doctors tend to biopsy and order more pathology tests before embarking on treatment.
+- As a general rule newly graduated doctors/specialists tend to biopsy and order more pathology tests before embarking on treatment.
 As their clinical skill improves your diagnostic and treatment journey may be less convoluted and costly.

 - If you have a surgical skin problem – Choose a SURGICAL doctor.